-Interactive web-conferences3 utilize electronic meeting systems (EMS) which provide brainstorming, structured discussions, making comments, a range of voting methods, typically with optional anonymity.
+In interactive online workshops3, web conferences are complemented by electronic meeting systems (EMS) which provide brainstorming and categorization, a range of voting methods or structured discussions, typically with optional anonymity.
 However, EMS do not provide screen sharing or voice conferencing.
-Some EMS can control web-conferencing sessions.
+Some EMS can control web conferencing sessions.

-Streaming media4 are multimedia that is constantly delivered and presented by a provider and received by to an end-user.
+Streaming media4 is multimedia that is constantly received by and presented to an end-user while being delivered by a provider.
 Internet TV is a common form of streamed media.
-In addition to video and audio, the term "streaming media" can apply to real-time text, live closed captioning, stock ticker which are all considered "streaming text".
+In addition to video and audio, the term "streaming media" can apply to live closed captioning, stock ticker and real-time text, which are all considered "streaming text".